aspose-total/Aspose.Total-Products/total/en/java/conversion/dot-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to XLT via Java or Online App" h2="On Premise Java API to convert DOT to XLT without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting DOT to XLT can be easily done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provides a wide range of features for document manipulation and conversion.
+It includes Aspose.Words for Java, a powerful document manipulation API, and Aspose.Cells for Java, a feature-rich spreadsheet manipulation API.

+Using Aspose.Words for Java, you can export DOT to HTML.
+This API provides a wide range of features for document manipulation, such as creating, editing, converting, and printing documents.
+It also supports a variety of document formats, including DOT, HTML, DOCX, and PDF.

+Once you have exported the DOT file to HTML, you can use Aspose.Cells for Java to convert the HTML to XLT.
+This API provides a wide range of features for spreadsheet manipulation, such as creating, editing, formatting, and printing spreadsheets.
+It also supports a variety of spreadsheet formats, including HTML, XLT, XLSX, and PDF.

-You can converting DOT to XLT via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLT.
+The process of converting DOT to XLT via Aspose.Total for Java is simple and straightforward.
+All you need to do is export the DOT file to HTML using Aspose.Words for Java, and then convert the HTML to XLT using Aspose.Cells for Java.
+With the help of these two APIs, you can easily convert DOT to XLT in just a few steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}